Lepard: Learning partial point cloud matching in rigid and deformable scenes

 \subsection{Repositioning}

-The position encoding in Eqn.~\ref{eqn:relative_position} can reveal 3D relative distance information through dot product.
+The position encoding in Eqn.~\ref{eqn:relative_position} can reveal 3D relative distance information between a pair of points.
 However, this distance knowledge is often incorrect for point pairs from two unaligned point clouds.
 In other words, this position encoding benefits self-attention but may become irrelevant or noisy signals for cross-attention and matching.
 To this end, we adjust the position code $\Theta(\mathbf{\hat{S}}_i)$ of $\mathbf{\hat{S}}$ with the rigid fitting $\mathbf{R},\mathbf{t}$ from the soft Procrustes layer by We call it as repositioning.
 An example is shown in Fig.~\ref{fig:attention4d}.
 Intuitively, repositioning pushs corresponding points closer in the position space such that it better informs cross attention and also facilitates position aware matching.